-Once you are close to your due date, you probably are wondering about postpartum essentials for faster and better recovery in case if you have a C-section or vaginal delivery.
+Are you near your due date?
+You probably are wondering about postpartum essentials for faster and better recovery in case if you have a scheduled C-section.

 This post may contain affiliate links.
 Please read my disclaimer for more information.